Note: recent developments on budget resolutions are displayed on the Home page.

 The Budget Resolution does not become a law and therefore is not presented to the President for signature.
 Rather, it is a congressional blueprint to guide subsequent action on specific spending and revenue measures.

-- Establishes procedures to enforce the budget blueprint; and
+- Optional: special procedures to enforce the budget resolution;

-For additional background on Budget Resolutions, Deeming Resolutions, Budget Reconciliation, and the Budget Process see TRILLIONS: A Primer on the U.S. Debt Ceiling, Federal Spending, Taxes, and Fiscal Law (LexisNexis, July 2023 release).
+For additional background on Budget Resolutions, Deeming Resolutions, Budget Reconciliation, and the Budget Process see TRILLIONS: A Primer on Federal Spending, Taxes, the U.S. Debt Ceiling, and Fiscal Law

 Historical Database: Budget Resolutions, Deeming Resolutions, Reconciliation Bills